Openprovider General Terms and Conditions

 - If the Service provides, in full or in part, for Openprovider mediating on behalf of the Client for the acquisition of one or more Licenses, or the issue of licenses by Openprovider itself, the provisions in this article will also apply.

-- The Client gets acquainted with and accepts any additional terms or license agreement published by the supplier of the License.
+- The Client must get acquainted with and accept any additional terms or license agreement published by the supplier of the License.
 Non-compliance may lead to cancellation of the License.